 A. “I DO_________.

 These words terrified me the first time I heard them.
-They’re from this audio-visual piece entitled “Flesh.”
-Its creator, a phonetics-obsessed artist by the name of Hanne Lippard, has a knack for stringing similar-sounding words (although the DID and DIE in this sequence is a bit simple) in sequences that can’t help but make you feel a bit small.
-I first tried to fill in the blanks during intersession in January, and I’ll try to do so again now.
+They’re from this audio-visual immersive room entitled “Flesh.”
+Its creator, phonetics-obsessed artist Hanne Lippard, has a knack for stringing similar-sounding words (although the DID and DIE listed above is a bit simple) in sequences that force you to feel small.
+I tried to fill in the blanks during intersession in January, and I’ll try to do so again now.

 I DON’T like thinking about those articles I frivolously read every day before I had to decide which college I’d attend.
 The ones that told you about the Ivy League grads who had midlife crises in their twenties—those years meant to be filled with fast-paced superlatives, but were instead spent wondering if they’d wasted their liberal arts education as they worked in cubicles at jobs they despised.
-Boo-hoo, I’d think.
-Thank God that wasn’t me—I was different.
-I arrived at Princeton believing that I’d quickly be united with some lifelong passion I finally had the chance to discover.
+I said I was different.
+I was different, I said.
+I said difference was I. I arrived at Princeton believing that I’d quickly be united with some random lifelong passion I’d unconsciously be yearning to discover.

 I DIDN’T think that it would hit me as hard as it did that one night when I was watching Family Guy in my bed.
 When it dawns on you that you’re in the last month of your first year in college and so little has changed, it’s tough.
 Have you found your passion?
 Do you like the thoughtlessness that these countless hours of Family Guy provide?
 Sometimes I’ll wake up in the morning and tell myself that I’ve found a purpose through writing fiction or music reviews.
 Those are my fortunate days.
 On the unfortunate ones, I remember that more than anything, I live to win.
 My passions lie in applying for competitive internships and desired freshman seminars.
 They lie in clinging to a professor’s compliment—now fewer and farther between—just to know that someone thinks I’m a winner, if only for a moment.
-Winning is a concentration offered at Princeton that you won’t find in your admissions booklet.
-Many of us have fulfilled a variety of prerequisites for it before even stepping on campus.
-What Winning majors won’t talk about, however, is that sometimes it can feel like it’s always been too late to switch departments.
+When moment that is over, I am lost.

 When I was little, I really loved birds.
 Don’t get me wrong: seagulls piss me off as much as they do the next person who’s shielding their fries on those sunny afternoons on the boardwalk, squawks rushing in from overhead; when driving quietly, alone on those cold fall afternoons, seeing a single vulture swirling overhead sends a shiver up my spine.
 But when a raven jumps lightly up into the air and flies away, nothing makes me more envious.
 As I was stuck on that boardwalk in my little beach hometown during those sunny afternoons, or there in my car as I quietly drove to school each morning, I wasted endless minutes looking out of windows at those birds.
 I looked at the geese flying down south in Vs and at the brightly colored cardinal following its mate, hopping from tree to tree.
 I wanted nothing more than to mimic their fluid, light motions, to leave.
 This was more than a fleeting thought or a passing desire to have a single different day: it was a daily, aching scream of every fiber in my body to melt into the air and get away to somewhere new.